FAQs - Inmate Mail

 - Publications containing or promoting obscenity, murder, arson, riot, racism, violence, or gambling

-- Magazines, books, or periodicals not delivered through the mail from the publisher or retail outlet.
+- Magazines, books, or periodicals not delivered through the mail from the distributor or non-retail outlet.

 - Hardback books

 - Envelopes larger than 8 ½” x 11 ½”

 - Books larger than 6" x 10" x 2"

 - Any type of sticker, glitter, glue, tape, whiteout or paint attached to an envelope or its contents, including photo stickers

 - Letters or envelopes with any perceived biohazard, e.g. lipstick, lip impressions, gloss, perfume, etc.

 - Cash, personal checks, money orders not issued by the U.S. Postal Service, two-party checks and Welfare/Social Security checks

 - Postage stamps, blank greeting cards, envelopes or writing paper